ldipotetjob/akka-quickstart-scala/README.md

 # Implementation of akka-quartz-scheduler in a cron service problem #

 What is my problem?: I have several tasks that need to execute following an specific schedule and **with different parameters every time that be executed**.
 There are not periodical tasks but I know that for example every sunday or every week someone will publish when I have to execute our tasks.
+In our example we are going to inspect an url about films and tv series *http://mejorenvo.com/*.
+So we can review a fixed amount of page or schedule inspect page those days that we know that company is planning to add new film pages.

 ## What will you find in the Implementation of akka-quartz-scheduler ? ##